Registration Now Closed

 - Studies to help people living with ALS, including development and/or validation of novel assistive technology and measurement of patient/caregiver/family burden.

 - Studies employing analysis of omics data for purposes such as identification of disease-relevant patient subtypes, new therapeutic targets or new biomarkers.
 Data analyzed could come from resources including, but not limited to, PRO-ACT, Project MinE or Answer ALS.

 PLEASE NOTE: Priority will be given to specific biological targets and areas of research not previously funded through this program in the last three years.
 Proposals with significant overlap to already funded work will likely not be considered.
 To view the previous fellowships awarded through this program, please visit The ALS Association’s Milton Safenowitz Postdoctoral Fellowship Program section on our website.

 Funding and Eligibility

 Budgets for total direct costs up to $75,000 per year may be requested ($150,000 total direct costs for two years of support).
 Indirect costs are not provided for postdoctoral fellowship awards.
 Individuals who have the skills, knowledge, and resources necessary to carry out the proposed research and have an existing postdoctoral fellowship, including the support of their mentor.
-Applicants who have been fellows for less than two years by the time the award starts are eligible to apply.
+Applicants who received their highest degree (e.g. PhD or MD) less than three years before the date the award starts are eligible to apply.